 - Homework will be adjusted as needed to your child’s individual needs.

 - A home/school contact book may be used to support communication with you, when this has been agreed to be useful for you and your child.

-- The school is on one level with easy access and double doors.
+- The school is on two levels, each with easy access and double doors.

 - There are 2 disabled toilets.

-- We ensure, where ever possible, that equipment used is accessible to all children regardless of their needs.
+- We ensure, wherever possible, that equipment used is accessible to all children regardless of their needs.

 - After school provision is accessible to all children including those with SEND.